Does Pet Insurance Cover Emergency Vet Visits?

 Your pet’s age and breed

 Younger pets face higher accident risks due to their curious nature and tendency to get into trouble, while older pets become more susceptible to sudden illnesses requiring emergency care.
-Also, certain breeds are prone to specific emergency conditions: large dogs risk bloat, brachycephalic breeds can have breathing emergencies and small dogs are more vulnerable to injuries from falls.
+Certain breeds are prone to specific emergency conditions: large dogs risk bloat, brachycephalic breeds can have breathing emergencies and small dogs are more vulnerable to injuries from falls.

 2. 2